 5.10.30 Collection Period for RRM Measurements NR

-This parameter is mandatory if the Job Type is set to Immediate MDT or Immediate MDT and Trace and any of the bits 3 (M4) or 4 (M5) of the list of measurements parameter (defined in clause 5.10.3) in NR is set to 1.
+This parameter is mandatory if the Job Type parameter indicates Immediate MDT and any of the bits 3 (M4) or 4 (M5) of the list of measurements parameter (defined in clause 5.10.3) in NR is set to 1.
 The parameter is used only in case of RAN side measurements whose configuration is determined by RRM.